Alternative titles for this job

 - knowledge of saw speeds, and wood and metal properties

-- usually work regular business hours, but may work shifts if they work for a sawmill
+- usually work regular business hours, but may work shifts at a sawmill

 - work in sawmills, manufacturing or engineering workshops, or for saw and blade-sharpening companies